AndreasKarz/FunkyBDD.TRXParser/README.md

 ### Implementation of the start parameters

-To simple hande the start parameters for a console app you will need the Dragon Fruit package.
-You can install this prerelease feature with the nuget console.
+To simple handle the start parameters for a console app you will need the Dragon Fruit package.
+You can install this prerelease feature with the Nuget console.

 ```nuget
 Install-Package System.CommandLine.DragonFruit -Version 0.3.0-alpha.19577.1